19Timotei97/User-account-assistant/README.md

 Regardless of the final answer, I'm very _proud_ of what I've achieved, having learned a lot, being exposed to a lot of (new and old) technologies and being motivated to do it.

 ## LE Updates!
 1. Switched to an in-database similarity search, which makes use of pgvector's functionality for vector cosine operation.
 For more info, check the newly added `search_for_similarity_in_db` method inside `app/database/manage_database.py` script.
+It makes use of `pgvector`'s `<=>` operator to compute embeddings and sorts them descendingly.

 ```sql
 SELECT content, answer, 1 - (embedding <=> %s::vector) AS similarity